What Does Financially Independent Mean?

 Here are explanations of both kinds of financial independence and actions to consider to make the path to “FI” attainable.
 No matter where you’re starting from.

-When many hear of someone being financially independent (FI), they may think the person inherited money, won the lottery, or received some other form of a cash windfall.
-But that’s often not the case.
+When many hear of someone being financially independent (FI), they may think the person inherited money, won the lottery, or received some other form of cash windfall.
+But that's often not the case.

 In general, reaching financial independence means you have enough income to pay for your living expenses for the rest of your life without having to work.